 Vaginal Atrophy + Vulval Conditions

-Many women do not seek help due to embarrassment or because they assume it is a normal part of ageing that they simply have to put up with it.
+Sometimes, women might feel too embarrassed to seek help, or they may believe that it is a normal part of ageing that they simply have to ‘put up’ with it.

 What is vaginal atrophy?